Chumbawamba: Members

 The band's membership varied over the years, with the line-up and musical assignments in the early years being especially fluid (members were known to switch instruments between, or even during, gigs).
 This is a list of principal official members and collaborators, drawn mainly from the credits of their releases since 1985.
-Short-term members and collaborators are not included.
+Short-term members and significant collaborators appear in the second list.